fredrikbaberg/webpage/sites/personal/content/en/post/influxdb-retention/index.md

 #### Second level

 The second level keeps data for one week, sampled to 30 minutes.
 For simplicity I use `mean(*)` instead of writing each entry, this has the disadvantage that data will be prefixed by `mean`, e.g. `value` will be called `mean_value`.
+This is only for sensor, separate CQs need to be configured for other data.

 ```
 CREATE RETENTION POLICY "rp_1_week" ON "archive" DURATION 1w1d REPLICATION 1